 Billiards is an ever-growing sport with more and more players wanting to improve their games.
 It is a game that not only tests players mentally and physically but also tests their playing equipment.
 A good player has to perform consistently, has to perform under pressure, and they need the best tools for the job in order to accomplish this.
 So what are the best tools for the job and which is the best between Kamui black vs clear?

-There is not a huge difference between Kamui black vs clear, they both play fairly similar.
-The only difference between them is that the one has a clear fibre pad in between the tip and the ferrule and the Kamui black has a black laminated pad.
+There is not a huge difference between Kamui black vs clear, they both play fairly similarly.
+The only difference between them is that the one has a clear fiber pad in between the tip and the ferrule and the Kamui black has a black laminated pad.
 This pad protects the tip and keeps it from mushrooming.

 Choosing the correct tip can be a very hard task with so many options out there.
 If the choice is between Kamui black vs clear, this is the right place to be.

 Kamui is a Japanese company popular for making chalks and cue tips.
 They have been in the billiard market for a long time thus they have a very good reputation for quality equipment.